 Human beings want to belong to groups of families and friends.
 We are naturally driven to seek others’ understanding and want to connect with people who we care about and who care about us.
 Often during adolescence, it is very challenging to connect with a teenager.
 Teenagers are actively separating from their parents as they strike out into adulthood.
 This is a natural and healthy part of their development.

 But don’t take their efforts to separate from you personally or as a sign that they don’t want to belong to your family or feel a deep connection with you as their parents.
-Find ways of working with your teen to connect on a deep, meaningful level.
-Talk to his/her treatment team to determine how best you can be a part of their recovery and support him/her throughout the process.
-There is a fine line between giving your child the space to heal and grow and being connected with him/her.
+Find ways to work with your child to connect on a deep, meaningful level.
+Talk to their treatment team to determine how best you can be a part of their recovery and support them throughout the process.
+There is a fine line between giving your child the space to heal and grow and being connected with them.
+When in doubt, err on the side of connection.

 The eating disorder is a part of your child’s life right now, but it is not who they are.
 They are still your children, and they still want to feel like they are a part of a loving family.